Newcastle Airport Special Assistance

 - Instruction manual on how to disable it

-Assistance dogs are welcome at Newcastle Airport to travel both inbound and outbound flights.
+They are welcome at Newcastle Airport to travel both on inbound and outbound flights.
 Ask a member of staff if you have any queries about this and they will be able to help you further.

-Hidden Disabilities Lanyards are available for those passengers suffering from conditions such as autism, dementia and mental health.
+They are available for those passengers suffering from conditions such as autism, dementia and other mental health issues.
 The lanyard will subtly alert a member of staff that certain passengers might need more help or assistance.
-They are absolutely free and you can get one from the Airport Duty Managers desk or from Passabfer Assistance desk at the main terminal.
+They are free and you can get one from the Airport Duty Managers desk or from the Passanger Assistance desk at the main terminal.

 Tips for Disabled Air Passengers